gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 **Instructions:**
 Use `INDEX` and `MATCH` to add the customer name and city from the customer table to each row of the purchases table.

-1. Open a new Excel workbook and import the purchases.csv file and the customers.csv file into the same spreadsheet so that they are both visible.
+1. Open a new Excel workbook and import the purchases.csv file and the customers.csv file into the same worksheet so that they are both visible.
-2. In an empty column in the spreadsheet create a formula that uses MATCH to find the location of the purchases table custid in the customer table.
+2. In an empty column in the spreadsheet create a formula that uses MATCH to find the location of the purchases table custid in the customers table.
-3. In another column create a formula using INDEX that references the Match cell to retrieve the customer name.
+3. In another column create a formula using INDEX that references the MATCH cell to retrieve the customer name.
 4. In another column create a single formula using the INDEX and MATCH logic that also returns the customer name.
 5. In another column modify the combined formula to retrieve the customer's city